erickbytes/divbull/divbull.com/content/blog/Q2-2024-Earnings-Report-Reflections.md

 Date: 2024-08-15 15:02
 Category: Essay

-In July and August, I listened to 25 earnings calls and read 2 transcripts of earnings reports for the quarter.
+In July and August, I listened to 25 earnings calls and read 2 call transcripts for the quarter.
 This is the best I've ever done in terms of covering the earnings reports for companies I own.
 At the moment I'm holding 38 stocks with 5 more companies yet to report for this quarter.
 Below, I have written some themes and patterns observed here to reflect on what I heard in the past month.